-We first made our mark as a department in formal theory, statistical methods, and the study of Congress.
-We continue our commitment to those fields alongside vigorous new initiatives in comparative politics, international relations, normative theory, and a broad range of subjects in American politics, including race and ethnic politics.
-The department is diverse in its interests and approaches, but distinctively single-minded in its commitment to a vision of political science that requires systematic testing, analysis, and theory.
+We are known for our excellence in formal theory and statistical methods.
+We continue our commitment to those fields alongside vigorous initiatives in comparative politics, international relations, and American politics.
+The department is diverse in its substantive interests and methodological approaches, but unified in its commitment to a vision of political science that requires systematic theory and analysis.

-One of the rare and laudable traditions of this department is that we are constantly conscious of the relationship between teaching and scholarly research.
+One of the laudable traditions of this department lies in the recognition that excellent research yields excellent teaching and mentoring.
 William Riker, who established the graduate program at Rochester in the early 1960s, always held that scholarship consists in the production and dissemination of knowledge, and that publication and teaching ought to fit almost seamlessly together in that process.
 Today we remain as committed as ever to the principle that world-class teaching and research are complementary.
-Thus the department faculty includes two winners of the Woodrow Wilson Foundation Award, given for the year's best book in political science, as well as recipients of the College's and University's highest awards for teaching at the undergraduate and graduate levels.
-Today we remain as committed as ever to the principle that world-class teaching and research are complementary.
-New research enriches and energizes our teaching, and good teaching forces us to explain clearly what we think we know, to apply theory, and to generalize convincingly from facts--an often humbling experience if not taken seriously.
+Thus the department faculty includes two winners of the Woodrow Wilson Foundation Award, given for the year's best book in political science, as well as numerous recipients of the College's and University's highest awards for teaching at the undergraduate and graduate levels.

-The department now supports two undergraduate fields of concentration, one in political science and the other in international relations.
-With the full support of the College and University's leaders, we are in the midst of an initiative to expand the size of the department faculty, as we continue to nurture and build on the distinctive spirit of learning and teaching that has long been the Rochester hallmark.
+With the generous support of the College and University's leaders, we continue to expand the size of the department faculty, and to nurture and build on the distinctive spirit of learning and teaching that has long been the Rochester hallmark.

 We invite you to explore our department, on the web or in person.
 Please feel free to contact me or any of my colleagues with any questions.